Denyse Thomasos: Early life and education

 Denyse Thomasos was born in Port of Spain, Trinidad and Tobago, to Jennie Ann (née Leiba) and Raymond Garth Thomasos, who attained his BS in University College of the West Indies and was a high school teacher at a boys' school.
 Her father's family was politically involved in Trinidad and her great-uncle was the first Black Speaker of the House of Representatives.

 Thomasos and her family emigrated to Canada in 1970, settling in Toronto, Ontario, near Lawrence Avenue West and Keele Street.
 Her father obtained a master's degree in physics from the University of Waterloo and continued his career as a high school teacher.
 At the age of fifteen, Thomasos began taking drawing classes, where she especially enjoyed gesture drawing.

-Thomasos received her BA from the University of Toronto, Mississauga where she studied painting and art history.
+Thomasos received her BA in painting and art history from the University of Toronto after studying at its Mississauga campus.
 She was politically active at this time, participating in divestment actions and protests against apartheid, which became a major theme represented in her paintings from this period.
 Thomasos' father died weeks before she entered graduate school.
-The grief from this loss influenced her early paintings.
+The grief from the loss influenced her early paintings.
 It was at this point that her work began to shift away from representational to more abstract works, as she searched for an "emotional connection with the paint and the canvas."
 Thomasos received her MFA in painting and sculpture from the Yale School of Art in 1989, after attending the Skowhegan School of Painting and Sculpture in Maine, in 1988.